benubah/control/README.md

 Most fundamental features of this toolbox were developed during the Google Summer of Code 2017 and a list of functions and activities produced during this summer could be found [here](https://github.com/benubah/controldev/blob/master/README.md).

-Google Summer of Code related articles for this project are:
+[Google Summer of Code project (2017)](https://summerofcode.withgoogle.com/projects/#5201658249216000) related articles demonstrating the usage of this toolbox are underlisted:

 - [Control Systems Toolbox in R - a GSoC 2017 Project](https://rviews.rstudio.com/2017/07/06/control-systems-toolbox-in-r---a-gsoc-2017-project/)
 - [Control Systems Toolbox – System Interconnection](https://rviews.rstudio.com/2017/08/24/control-systems-toolbox/)